thom4parisot/wp-amazon-widgets-shortcodes/readme.txt

  * widget: Product Widget now handles text+image, image and text
  * widget: added Product Cloud Widget
  * wordpress: Wordpress 2.7 compatibility

+HUGE thanks to [Kathryn Presner](http://www.zoonini.com) for testing and reporting problems.
+Kudos to LesBessant and fredl for reporting usage problems with Wordpress µ and Wordpress 2.7.

 = Version 1.2.2 =
  * wordpress: support of Wordpress µ 2.5+